 B) A child of nursery age that is attending a Child Care Nursery may be provided with assistance at the discretion of the social work team at Parental Engagement and Support Team.
 Any requests for transport assistance should be made directly to the social worker who will pursue the request.

-For further information please contact Commissioning and Investment on telephone number 0191 643 8726.
+For further information please contact telephone number (0191) 643 8726.